thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 Formats like CSV are easier to process - various approaches like REGEX can split CSV lines, Java 8 stream tutorials typically use it as an example.
 The main gotcha is escaping the delimiter characters, which isn't an issue in many applications where the delimiter character never occurs in the data.

-## The term 'flat files' is often a misnomer.
+## The term 'flat files' is often a misnomer
 A programmer may think of flat meaning a two dimensional array of items.
 In reality, many 'flat' file formats have multiple record types, metadata and may even be hierarchical.
 This is not flat data.